Streets Of Galway - Frequently Asked Questions

 No. We cannot process on-the-day entries for logistical reasons.

 Your race-pack will contain a race-number (bib) with integrated timing chip and a souvenir t-shirt (gender/size-specific, as per your stated preference on the entry-form).

 Yes - you must be a minimum of 16 years of age on the day of the race to run as a junior.
 If you are 20 years of age (or older) on the day of the race, you qualify to run as a senior athlete (or in one of the age/gender denominated age-categories).

-An early-bird entry fee of €20 applies up until and including Wednesday 12th July 2017.
-Thereafter, a standard entry fee of €25 applies up until and including Saturday August 5th (or when race-numbers reach capacity, whichever occurs first).
+An early-bird entry fee of €20 applied up until the 1st July 2019.
+The entry fee of €25 applies up until and including Saturday August 10th (or when race-numbers reach capacity, whichever occurs first).

 Race packs will be available for collection on the following dates/times: